|Bone ash cake(alli)|

 This tall unit comprises six drawers with a lidded top.
 Intricate relief carving on the top and four sides depicts various animals and forest scenes, including rats, elephants and warthogs.
-This object was lent to the University of Birmingham by John Danford in 1964 and purchased in 1975.

 This piece has been woven on a man's double-heddle narrow loom.
 It is possible that the material used is machine-spun cotton.
 There is a striped warp in crimson flecked with red, black, white and yellow and a black weft.
 The colours here represent the main colour groups in yoruba colour theory; red (pupa), white (funfun) and black (dudu). each of these colour groups represent different concepts of heat, cold and mediating tones respectively.
 This piece was bequeathed to the Danford Collection by E.H.
 Duckworth in 1972.

 This Kente cloth, worn on important occasions, has been woven on a man's double-heddle loom.
 It has been made from fifteen strips (10 cm in width).
 The outer strips are of a plain balanced weave (warp: black. weft: orange).
 The other strips are either of this type or in a plain balanced weave in reddish tan.
 At intervals along their length are weft faced bands of varying sizes in blue, white, red, yellow, black, green, with occasional supplementary weft-float patterns in orange or white.
 The cloth demonstrates some fading in places.
 It was collected in the 1920s and was presented by Sister Evelyn Bellamy in 1969.